-British Airways has opened its new lounge at Terminal 1 of Singapore Changi airport this week.
+British Airways has opened its new lounge at Terminal 1 of Singapore Changi airport.

 Designed by British design studio Graven the lounge features digital panoramic views of the Singapore skyline reflecting the time of the day outside.